Updated on June 14, 2021

 The official report read:

-The AB blood type unique because of its universal receptivity.
-It is the only blood type that can receive blood from anyone.
-Almost all people are limited in who they can receive blood from, yet the rare blood-type AB is compatible with all other blood-types.
+The AB-positive blood type is unique because of its universal receptivity.
+It is the only blood type that can receive blood from anyone, including people who are Rh-negative.
+Almost all people are limited in who they can receive blood from, yet the rare blood-type AB-positive, is compatible with all blood-types.
 The many Eucharistic miracles throughout history all seem to reiterate this profound message.
 Through the blood shed during His holy passion, Christ can receive anyone into His mystical body.
 Our Lord is not limited.
 His Most Precious Blood offers salvation to all, if only we, in turn, give ourselves entirely to Him.

 Yet there is more.
-Not only is AB the universal recipient, but this blood type is also the universal plasma donor.
+Not only is AB-positive the universal recipient, but this blood type is also the universal plasma donor.
 It is the only plasma that can be given to anyone.
-In a real and physical way, Christ not only receives – He gives.
-Grace flows fourth from his pierced side.
+In a real and physical way, Christ not only receives—He gives.
+Grace flows forth from His pierced side.
 When His Most Sacred Heart was pierced by the lance, both Blood and Water flowed from the wound.
 His Divine Blood and grace flowed forth.
 Once again, the physical nature of Our Dearest Lord gives us a glimpse into what is going on spiritually.
-Christ pours out His grace on us with, what might seem, almost wasteful love.
+Christ pours out His grace upon us with, what might seem, almost wasteful love.
 Anyone can receive it.
-Christ offers His salvation to all.
-Yet even with all the abundance of grace that our Lord pours out on us, it takes a choice, an act of the will, for us to be united to Christ in His Most Precious Blood.
-We must choose to give ourselves to Him.
+Once again, Christ offers His salvation to all.
+Yet even with the abundance of grace that our Lord pours out on us, it takes a choice, an act of the will, for us to be united to Christ in His Most Precious Blood.
+We must choose to surrender ourselves to Him.

 Prayer of the Fatima children, taught to them by the angel: